chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_BLUEPRINT_PLAN` - The plan name for the blueprint created from the planning stage of the latest build process.
 See [Blueprint](./blueprint.md) for all possible plans.

-- `ORBIT_TARGET_DIR` - The directory where all generated artifacts from any targets will be stored, relative to the current ip's directory.
+- `ORBIT_TARGET_DIR` - The directory where all generated artifacts from any targets will be stored, relative to the current project's directory.
 Default is "target".

 - `ORBIT_OUT_DIR` - The full path to the directory where all generated artifacts for the current target will be stored.
-This directory is inside the target directory for the current ip, and is unique for each selected target.
+This directory is inside the target directory for the current project, and is unique for each selected target.

 - `ORBIT_CHANNEL_NAME` - The name of the current channel being used in the publishing process.

 - `ORBIT_CHANNEL_DIR` - The full path to the directory that is the root of the current channel.

-- `ORBIT_CHANNEL_IP_DIR` - The full path to the directory in the current channel where the current ip's manifest will be copied to during the publishing process.
+- `ORBIT_CHANNEL_PROJECT_DIR` - The full path to the directory in the current channel where the current project's manifest will be copied to during the publishing process.

-- `ORBIT_PROTOCOL` - The name of the protocol selected for the downloading the current ip.
+- `ORBIT_PROTOCOL` - The name of the protocol selected for the downloading the current project.
 This environment variable is only available during a protocol's execution.

 ## Checking the environment